iresil/NeuralNet/README.md

 | ELU | $`\text{ELU}(x) = \begin{cases} x & x > 0 \\ \alpha(e^x - 1) & x \le 0 \end{cases}`$ | Element | $`(-\alpha, \infty)`$ | Exponential Linear Unit; like Leaky ReLU, but with exponential curve; can speed up learning |
 | Softplus | $`\text{Softplus}(x) = \ln(1 + e^x)`$ | Element | $`(0, \infty)`$ | Smooth approximaton of ReLU; always positive and differentiable everywhere; avoids the "dead neuron" problem |

-For hidden layers, GELU, Swish and Mish are increasing in popularity, but we won't be covering those here.
+In the context of hidden layers, GELU, Swish and Mish are also increasing in popularity, but we won't be covering those here.

-Softmax is not the only activation function that operates on the vector level, but the rest (such as Sparsemax or Softmin) are similar enough and thus we won't be covering those.
+Softmax is not the only activation function that operates on the vector level, but the rest (such as Sparsemax or Softmin) are similar enough and thus we won't be covering them.

-#### Rectified Linear Unit Layer (ReLU)
+##### Rectified Linear Unit Layer (ReLU)
-This is the activation layer implementation that we'll be using for our hidden layers.
+This is the activation layer implementation that we'll be using for the hidden layers.
 It applies the rectified linear unit function element-wise, essentially removing all negative values from its input tensor.
 ```mermaid
 xychart-beta